learnk8s/learnk8s.io/src/advancedKubectl/content.md

 The job of the ReplicaSet controller is to make sure that the required number of replica Pods of a ReplicaSet exists.
 In our example, no Pods exist yet, so the ReplicaSet controller creates these Pod definitions (according to the Pod template in the ReplicaSet definition) and saves them in the storage backend.

-The creation of the new Pods triggers the **scheduler**, who watches for Pod definitions that are not yet associated to a worker node.
+The creation of the new Pods triggers the **scheduler**, who watches for Pod definitions that are not yet scheduled to a worker node.
 The scheduler chooses a suitable worker node for each Pod and updates the Pod definitions in the storage backend with this information.

 > Note that up to this point, no workload code is being run anywhere in the cluster.
 All that has been done so far is creating and updating resources in the storage backend on the master node.

 This event triggers the **kubelets** who watch for Pods that are scheduled to their worker nodes.
-The kubelet of the worker node your ReplicaSet Pods have been scheduled to, downloads the container images for these Pods (if not already present on the machine), and runs them with the configured container runtime (which may be Docker or another container runtime).
+The kubelet of the worker node your ReplicaSet Pods have been scheduled to downloads the container images for these Pods (if not already present on the machine) and runs them with the configured container runtime (which may be Docker or another container runtime).

 At this point, finally, your ReplicaSet application is running!

 ### The role of the Kubernetes API

-As you can see from the above example, Kubernetes components (except the API server and the storage backend) work by watching for resource changes in the storage backend, and manipulating resources in the storage backend.
+As you can see from the above example, Kubernetes components (except the API server and the storage backend) work by watching for resource changes in the storage backend and manipulating resources in the storage backend.

 However, these components **do not** access the storage backend directly, but only **through the Kubernetes API**.